Skip to main content

 Server resources sidebar in tree format

-This view groups servers into a variety of folders: servers currently in use, user-defined favorites, and servers which have been recently used.
+The view groups servers into a several folders: servers currently in use, user-defined favorites, and servers which have been recently used.
 Within the view, you can perform operations on the servers.
-When you move the cursor over a server listing, command buttons appear which let you mark the server as a favorite, open the server’s Management Portal in a VS Code tab in the built-in Simple Browser, or open its Management Portal in an external browser, as illustrated below
+When you move the cursor over a server listing, command buttons appear which let you mark the server as a favorite, open the server’s Management Portal in VS Code’s built-in Simple Browser, or open the server’s Management Portal in an external browser, as illustrated by the following images:

 Star icon with add to starred tooltip